hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

     thresholds <- seq(5, 10, 0.1)
     lapply(thresholds, nt)

 This is a great first step.
-It can be the basis of generating more networks and computing network properties.
+It can be the basis of generating more matrices, making networks and computing network properties.
 We can go on to explore more.
 [Continue.](https://hhsieh.github.io/Unlimited_Networks-2/)